Appendix: Config Format Reference

 re:foo.*

-Scope context is specified via options push_scope and replace_scopes.
+In config files, scope context is specified via the options ## push_scope and ## replace_scopes (or ## replace_scope).

 ## push_scope = country